web3pirates/ez-brussels/README.md

 ### Installation

 1. **Sign Up**: Create an account on the EEZY platform.
-2. **Connect Wallet**: Connect your Base wallet to the EEZY platform.
+2. **Connect Wallet**: Connect your Base Smart Wallet to the EEZY platform.
 3. **Link Coinbase Account**: Link your Coinbase account for Magic Spend functionality.
 4. **Start Using EEZY**: Explore and interact with multiple blockchain networks seamlessly.